tooploox/mentoring/README.md

 ### Learn and get help from mentor

-Every module has or will have a mentor who prepare or find exercises, resources and maybe preferred way of learning or so.
-Mentor is an expert in their module.
-Anyway, any prepared module pack is reviewed and accepted to get designed skills.
+Every module has or will have a mentor who prepares or finds exercises, resources and maybe preferred way of learning or so.
+Mentor is an expert in his module.
+Anyway, any prepared module pack is reviewed and accepted to get expected skills.

 Mentor isn't a _teacher_.
 They help, find best resources, review solutions and share their knowledge.
 There is no long-time lectures or so, the main work learners do at their own.

-The project coordinators are responsible for connect learners and mentors, help select modules or so.
+The project coordinators are responsible for connecting learners and mentors, help selecting modules or so.
 Mentors are selected from the best Tooploox Engineers by project coordinators or current mentors.

 ### Self-development & share resources

-In this repository is also a place for link sharing for every module [todo].
+This repository is also a place for link sharing for every module [todo].
 This is open for every contribution.
 [TBD]

 ## Python track